-12 For more background, see Warning_Against_Harm-policy_brief-ENG.pdf (ncdalliance.org)
+&lt;sup>12 For more background, see Warning Against Harm-policy brief-ENG.pdf (ncdalliance.org)

-13 For more background, see Selling_a_sick_future-report-ENG.pdf (ncdalliance.org)
+&lt;sup>13 For more background, see Selling a sick future-report-ENG.pdf (ncdalliance.org)

 It expands the progress indicator framework to encompass environmental and social advancements, moving beyond traditional economic measures such as GDP.
 The report also incorporates a cross-cutting dimension rooted in equity, inclusion, and solidarity.
 Furthermore, the Secretariat is forming a multidisciplinary Strategic Technical Advisory Group of Experts to guide and provide input for the monitoring and implementation frameworks.